 Today’s paints are, in fact, all about practicality.
-Chalky finishes are less fragile than before and matts, more wipeable.
-Pretty much all paints are less smelly than they used to be, and the eco-friendly alternatives now offer a robust covering as well as being socially aware.
+Chalky finishes are less fragile than before, and matts more wipeable.
+Pretty much all paints are less smelly than they used to be, and the eco-friendly alternatives now offer a robust covering as well as being socially responsible.

 Quite simply, there is something for every surface, every room and every shopper.
 Some colors do come and go, and sometimes brands appear or disappear from the offering in the big DIY stores, but it’s fair to say that the color choice is still immense.

 And, if you can’t see it on the shelves, have your ideal living room paint ideas mixed for you in whatever finish takes your fancy.